Early Musings

 Worrying that I was getting too old, my concerned friends and family began asking that annoying question, “So, when are you going to start a family?”
 Or worse yet, as I held the baby of a family member or friend, “Oh, that baby looks good on you”.
 Argh!!!
 It truly is no one’s business.
 These are decisions that deserve a great deal more consideration than following societal dictates and conventions.

 Slowly and without total awareness of what was happening, I found myself slipping into the traditional mindset of my environment.
-Unconsciously beginning to relinquish some of my more rebellious thoughts.
+Unconsciously, I began to relinquish some of my more rebellious thoughts.

 At least this pregnancy was planned, unlike when I was 18.